 Our patients receive personalized care and individual attention from Dr. J. Ryan Moses.
-He creates custom treatment plans according to the needs and goals of each of his unique patients.
+He creates custom orthodontic treatment plans according to the needs and goals of each of his unique patients.

 What is surgical orthodontics?

 Just as orthodontics repositions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities to improve the patient’s ability to chew, speak, and breathe and for improved facial appearances.
 In other words, surgical orthodontics straightens your jaw.
 Moving the jaws also moves the teeth, so braces are always performed in conjunction with jaw correction.
 This helps make sure teeth are in their proper positions after surgery.